Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-Most existing models focus on designing sequence models to capture the time dependence between stock prices and information such as news.
-However, they do not make full use of information from other highly correlated stocks.
-Yin et al. \cite{9533510} introduced a graph convolutional network model that combines GCN and GRU to fill this gap.
-GCN extracts features from each stock price with a high degree of similarity.
-These extracted feature sequences were fed into the GRU model to capture the time dependence.
-To consider the relationship between stocks, Feng et al. \cite{feng2019temporal} proposed the Relational Stock Ranking (RSR) framework, which helps predict stock movement in a stock-ranking way.
-The framework consists of three layers: a sequential embedding layer realized by using LSTM, a relational embedding layer, and a prediction layer.
-Furthermore, they proposed a temporal graph convolution model to solve the ranking problem.
-Sawhney et al. \cite{sawhney2020spatiotemporal} proposed the Spatio-Temporal Hypergraph Convolution Network (STHGCN), which is the first hypergraph learning approach.
-The hypergraph structure simulates the relationship among stocks, and the spatial hypergraph convolutions are used.
+Several existing models aimed to capture the temporal dependence between stock prices and news information.
+However, they did not fully utilize information from other highly correlated stocks.
+To address this gap, Yin et al. \cite{9533510} introduced a graph convolutional network model that integrates GCN and GRU.
+GCN extracts features from stocks that have a high degree of similarity, which are then fed into the GRU model to capture the time dependence.
+Another approach to consider the relationship between stocks is the Relational Stock Ranking (RSR) framework proposed by Feng et al. \cite{feng2019temporal}.
+The RSR framework consists of three layers: a sequential embedding layer using LSTM, a relational embedding layer, and a prediction layer.
+Additionally, they proposed a temporal graph convolution model to solve the ranking problem.
+Sawhney et al. proposed the Spatio-Temporal Hypergraph Convolution Network (STHGCN) \cite{sawhney2020spatiotemporal}, a notable approach that used a hypergraph structure to model relationships among stocks and applies spatial hypergraph convolutions.
+This was the first hypergraph learning approach.

+Predicting the price movements of individual stocks can be a difficult task due to various factors such as company operations and public opinion.
+However, stock market indices provide a more reliable means of understanding the overall trend of a specific industry or company in the stock market as they are less affected by the variables of a single company.
+In a recent study, Wang et al. \cite{WANG2022108285} employed the use of a GCN to analyze the correlation of indicators in stock trend prediction.
+They introduced the MG-Conv model, which is based on a multi-Graph Convolutional neural network and utilizes static graphs between indices that are constructed using constituent stock data.
+Additionally, they created dynamic graphs based on trend correlations between indices with different portfolio strategies and defined multi-graph convolution operations based on both graphs.